 By the way we are not suggesting that obsolete industrial plants be demolished; to do so is to obliterate some of your local history, although it may be necessary in isolated cases when the dilapidation is really advanced.
 But study our suggestions for adaptive re-use to find some really creative possibilities for old buildings.

-Along the way, you are very likely to need to learn something about brownfields.
-This work can quickly become technical, so communities dealing with long-vacant industrial uses must be prepared for employing a range of consultants and becoming acquainted with federal and state grant programs that may be needed.
+Along the way, you are very likely to need to learn something about brownfields, which are polluted sites or those suspected of being polluted.
+This work can quickly become technical, so communities dealing with long-vacant industrial uses must be prepared for employing a range of consultants and becoming acquainted with federal and state grant programs that are available to help.

 Despite all of the challenges presented by abandoned industrial sites, sometimes their cleanup is easier than working with an existing business that needs to remain operational while giving its exterior a facelift.

 Railroads may own a good chunk of your riverfront or lakefront.
 If they aren't using them, consider claiming the lines as trails.
 If you have abandoned yards, try working closely with the railroad to turn those areas into parkland.
 Do not expect that you will resolve heavy rail conflicts within a couple of months; such projects often require many years, but the results are worth it.

 After you tackle the worst eyesores and reach a natural pause in that work, begin to talk with existing prosperous industrial uses to enlist their cooperation in making the waterfront as handsome as possible and also as open for public use as possible.
 Here you need to consult intensively with economic development officials to see what can be done.

 For example, if a prosperous industrial use relies on outdoor storage of mounds of supplies or ground-up materials for recycling, your economic development people may be able to encourage and incentivize the business to relocate or screen stockpiles, or just consolidate their junk!
 Keep in mind that the stockpiles and outdoor storage yards probably are hazardous to water quality as well.